Comparing omicron and delta: What we know about infectiousness, symptoms, severity and vaccine protection

-The risk of hospitalization and ICU admissions from omicron are 40–80% lower than with delta.
+The risk of hospitalisation and ICU admissions from Omicron are 40-80% lower than with Delta.

-The only silver lining has been how the omicron wave peaked within a few weeks in numerous countries, with hospitalization and daily case numbers quickly coming down.
+The only silver lining has been how the Omicron wave peaked within a few weeks in numerous countries, with hospitalisation and daily case numbers quickly coming down.

 Can you be reinfected with COVID?

 Yes, people who have previously had COVID from earlier variants are at risk of getting infected with Omicron, particularly in regions with low vaccination rates.

 Analysis of 116,683 cases early in the UK's Omicron wave found 9.5% of Omicron cases were reinfections.